-- The student acts in a manner that respects the dignity and rights of all persons without prejudice as to race, religious beliefs, colour, gender, sexual orientation, physical characteristics, age, ancestry, or place of origin. - The student treats pupils, peers, school personnel, and faculty members with dignity and respect and is considerate of their circumstances. - The student acts in a responsible manner which includes being punctual, dependable, trustworthy, consistent, and reliable. - Recognizing that attendance in practicum courses and Professional Semesters is a professional responsibility, students apprise appropriate personnel at the University and/or school in advance of unavoidable absences. - The student demonstrates empathy for others by showing concern for and understanding of others' feelings and/or ideas. - The student responds to feedback by listening to, evaluating, and responding to suggestions. - The student maintains positive interpersonal relationships with peers, faculty, school personnel, and pupils, by contributing, cooperating, participating, and working with others in a flexible and adaptable way. - The student shows enthusiasm and initiative by being actively involved as a participant while encouraging the involvement and participation of others. - The student shows maturity and judgment. - The student demonstrates a commitment to teaching through interest in learning about teaching, consulting, questioning, reading, and discussion. - The student criticizes (verbally or in writing) the professional competence or professional reputation of others only in confidence to proper officials and only after the other person has been informed of the criticism. - The student respects the confidentiality of information about pupils, peers, school personnel, or faculty, received in confidence or in the course of professional duties. - The student acts in a manner which maintains the honor and dignity of the profession and the University of Lethbridge. - The student does not make representations on behalf of the Faculty of Education, the University of Lethbridge, the school, or the profession.
+- 1) The student acts in a manner that respects the dignity and rights of all persons without prejudice as to race, religious beliefs, colour, gender, sexual orientation, physical characteristics, age, ancestry, or place of origin. - 2) The student treats pupils, peers, school personnel, and faculty members with dignity and respect and is considerate of their circumstances. - 3) The student acts in a responsible manner which includes being punctual, dependable, trustworthy, consistent, and reliable. - 4) Recognizing that attendance in practicum courses and Professional Semesters is a professional responsibility, students apprise appropriate personnel at the University and/or school in advance of unavoidable absences. - 5) The student demonstrates empathy for others by showing concern for and understanding of others' feelings and/or ideas. - 6) The student responds to feedback by listening to, evaluating, and responding to suggestions. - 7) The student maintains positive interpersonal relationships with peers, faculty, school personnel, and pupils, by contributing, cooperating, participating, and working with others in a flexible and adaptable way. - 8) The student shows enthusiasm and initiative by being actively involved as a participant while encouraging the involvement and participation of others. - 9) The student shows maturity and judgment. - 10) The student demonstrates a commitment to teaching through interest in learning about teaching, consulting, questioning, reading, and discussion. - 11) The student criticizes (verbally or in writing) the professional competence or professional reputation of others only in confidence to proper officials and only after the other person has been informed of the criticism. - 12) The student respects the confidentiality of information about pupils, peers, school personnel, or faculty, received in confidence or in the course of professional duties. - 13) The student acts, both in person and in their online presence (e-mail, social media, etc.), in a manner which maintains the honor and dignity of the profession and the University of Lethbridge. - 14) The student follows the policies/expectations of the school division in which they have been placed in terms of professional conduct and student interactions. - 15) The student does not make representations on behalf of the Faculty of Education, the University of Lethbridge, the school, or the profession.

-In addition to Professional Conduct, students are expected to meet expectations set out in other University and Faculty of Education policies, and to adhere to expectations set out by The Alberta Teachers' Association, Alberta Education, and School Jurisdictions
+In addition to Professional Conduct, students are expected to meet expectations set out in other University and Faculty of Education policies, and to adhere to expectations set out by The Alberta Teachers' Association, Alberta Education, and School Jurisdictions.

-APPENDIX B:

-Alberta Teachers' Association: Code of Professional Conduct
+APPENDIX B: Alberta Education: Code of Professional Conduct for